Note

 Evaluating segmentation metrics#

 When trying out different segmentation methods, how do you know which one is best?
 If you have a ground truth or gold standard segmentation, you can use various metrics to check how close each automated method comes to the truth.
 In this example we use an easy-to-segment image as an example of how to interpret various segmentation metrics.
-We will use the the adapted Rand error and the variation of information as example metrics, and see how oversegmentation (splitting of true segments into too many sub-segments) and undersegmentation (merging of different true segments into a single segment) affect the different scores.
+We will use the adapted Rand error and the variation of information as example metrics, and see how oversegmentation (splitting of true segments into too many sub-segments) and undersegmentation (merging of different true segments into a single segment) affect the different scores.

 import numpy as np